 1. Drawings should show the quantities of the elements, the configuration of the project, the dimensions, and details of how the work is constructed.
 There should be no references to future work or information that will be changed by future addenda.
-The scope of work should be clearly detailed, and elements not in the Contract should be eliminated or kept to an absolute minimum.
+The scope of work should be clearly detailed, and elements not in the Construction scope of work should be eliminated or kept to an absolute minimum.